Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Third-order response functions

-The first group of mixed terms we consider is of order 1 and 3 in $\mu_0$ and $\mu_1$, respectively.
-In particular, the nonzero terms resulting from the presence of the annihilation and creation operators are in all positions but the first one are given by:
+The first group of mixed terms we consider is of order 1 and 3 in $\hat{\mu}_0$ and $\hat{\mu}_1$, respectively.
+In particular, the \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators are in all positions but the first one are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1110}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1110}\,g_{jkl}^{(e)}$.

-The nonzero terms resulting from the presence of the annihilation and creation operators in all positions but the second one are given by:
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in all positions but the second one are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1101}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1101}\,g_{jkl}^{(e)}$.

-The nonzero terms resulting from the presence of the annihilation and creation operators are in all positions but the third one are given by:
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators are in all positions but the third one are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1011}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1011}\,g_{jkl}^{(e)}$.

-The nonzero terms resulting from the presence of the annihilation and creation operators are in all positions but the fourth one are given by:
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators are in all positions but the fourth one are given by: